thesofakillers/thesofakillers.github.io/content/posts/goal-misgeneralization.md

 That's all for this excerpt.
 I hope you found it interesting.
 I do not claim correctness or strong confidence in the ideas here, but figured it could attract some interest and gather some peer review.
+This work was carried out between Summer 2022 and October 2023 so may be a bit out of date.
 As mentioned you can find the rest of the thesis [here](https://github.com/thesofakillers/nlgoals).
 Thank you very much for reading!

 ## References